coastland/gsp-dba-maven-plugin/en/recipe/custom-DdlTemplate.md

 As mentioned earlier, since the naming rules for the generated sequence names were changed, the generate-entity template also needs to be customized.
 The customization of the generate-entity template for the above change in sequence name is as follows.

-[gsp_entity.ftl]
-An example of copying (../../src/main/resources/org/seasar/extension/jdbc/gen/internal/generator/tempaltes/java/gsp_entity.ftl) and creating a new template followed by making changes is shown below.
+An example of copying [gsp_entity.ftl](../../src/main/resources/org/seasar/extension/jdbc/gen/internal/generator/tempaltes/java/gsp_entity.ftl) and creating a new template followed by making changes is shown below.
 ```diff
 <#macro printAttrAnnotations tableName attr>
   <#if attr.id>